wwwweb/CRMod/README.md

 A `*` next to a wizard's name indicates the displayed skin differs from their actual skin.

-🎄 Toggle **Winter Mode** with **W** in the F4 overlay to place festive hats on wizards and selected creatures.
+🎄 Toggle **Winter Mode** in the F4 overlay to place festive hats on wizards and selected creatures.
 > Winter Mode is not yet complete.
 More seasonal elements may be added in future updates.

-🐉 Toggle **Dragon Skins** with **D** in the F4 overlay to summon Emerald and Ruby Dragons!
+🐉 Toggle **Dragon Skins** in the F4 overlay to summon Emerald and Ruby Dragons!
 The secret to their appearance, though, is yours to uncover through arcane studies.

+🔅 Dim Team Markers in the F4 overlay to fade the colored team highlights.
+Ideal for clean screenshots, especially paired with MapCam's UI hide, or for the extra challenge of guessing which unicorn is yours mid-battle.

 ---